-Your Andy Personality Robot is fully equipped to do the following:
+Your Andy Personality Robot is fully equipped to do the following-

+ioui milay i c sometry reports twilly equipped to do the following.

-Travel forwa rd or backward at approximately 2 ft. per second and 1 ft. per second.
+Travel forward or backward at approximately 2 ft. per second and 1 ft. per second.

-Spin right an d left
+Spin right and d left

-Blink his eye S.
+Blink his eyes.

-Produce soun ds from his built-in sound generator.
+Produce sounds from his built-in sound generator.

-Detect when h e hits something while moving forward.
+Detect when he hits something while moving forward.

 React to light.

-React to sound 1 ,
+React to sound

 Entertain and compete with your friends by giving ANDY tasks to complete in your home.

-velop ANDY's personality with the PERSONALITY EDITOR and sample basic both the ATARI 800 (48K), 800XL and COMMODORE 64 home computers.
+Create and develop ANDY's personality with the PERSONALITY EDITOR and sample basic programs for both the ATARI 800 (48K), 800XL and COMMODORE 64 home computers.

-Save and edit differently ac different personalities on your disks.
-AMAZE your family and friends with the ting ANDY that you develop (happy, sad, comical, musical etc).
+Save and edit different personalities on your disks.
+AMAZE your family and friends with the differently acting ANDY that you develop (happy, sad, comical, musical etc).

 CONTENTS:

-A) How to get AN IDY sterted:
+A) How to get AN DY started:

+1) Battery installation.

-i) ii) Battery installation.
-Connection to computer/game.
+11) Connection to computer / game.

+1113 Demonstration RASIC occoreme

-111) Demonstration BASIC programs.
+- Demonstration basic programs.

-iv) Geme suggestions.
+- iv) Geme suggestions.

-B) Troubleshoot ing hints:
+- B) Troubleshooting hints:

-1) What happens as batteries wear out.
+- What happens as batteries wear out.

-ii) Maybe the computer's broken.
+- ii) Maybe the computer's broken.

-C) ANDY's specif
+- C) ANDY's specifications:

-D) PERSONALITY EDITOR users manual.
+- D) PERSONALITY EDITOR users manual.

+- E) Programming applications.

-General programming hints.
+- General programming hints.

-How to control Andy from BASIC with the Atari 800(48K) & 800 XL.
+- 11) How to control Andy from BASIC with the Atari 800(48K) & 800 XL.

-How to control Andy from BASIC with the Commodore 64.
+- iii) How to control Andy from BASIC with the Commodore 64.

-E) Programming applications.